-This recent “Fast Draw” segment, The Truth about Lies (on CBS Sunday Morning) demonstrates why many things most people believe turn out not to be true.
-Also interesting are the two comments at the end.
+First, please YouTube [CBS The Truth about Lies].
+In two short minutes it delightfully demonstrates how many things most people believe turn out not to be true.
 It is sobering and humbling to see how blind and deaf we can be.
-Oh how the power of belief walks all over clear and irrefutable evidence.
+It is remarkable how easily belief (p.591) walks all over clear and irrefutable evidence.
 What accounts for belief’s power (1)?

 From a symptoms point of view, it is clear that we hold on tightly to belief because we need to.
 That is probably obvious, but drilling down into what appears obvious can be enlightening.
 What hunger do we experience so deeply that belief in something can satiate us?

 We are a social species with a strong need to belong.
 The question is, how social and how needy.
 Examples of our social need are so pervasive that I failed to appreciate how all encompassing this was most of my life.
 It is like sand on the beach… the grains easily go unnoticed.
 I couldn’t see the forest for the trees.
 My last post, It’s Time We Changed Our Name (p.187), covers recent research that looks into our social needs, this under-appreciated side of human nature.
 I suspect that our social hunger surpasses all others, including food and sex.
 Of course, food and sex also feed our social hunger, but only briefly.

 For life’s long haul, religious and political belief provides a solid lasting sense of social belonging and security — for true believers anyway.
 From this point of view, religion’s broad and lasting appeal makes complete sense.
 It is not actually the content of the belief itself, but the fact that all the followers of a religion (or political ideal) share the same belief.
 That is the tie that binds people!
 How well a belief satisfies our social hunger determines how faithful we hold to it and who else adopts it.